Finnish Iranians

-Finnish Iranians or Iranian Finns or Iranians in Finland are Finns of Iranian heritage.
+Iranians in Finland or Finnish Iranians (ایرانیان فنلاند) are people who originate from Iran and who live in Finland.
+People can be born in Iran, have Iranian ancestry and/or be citizens of Iran.
+As of 2024, there were 12,287 people born in Iran living in Finland.
+Similarly, the number of people with Iranian citizenship was 6,251.
+The number of people who spoke Persian as their mother tongue was 22,154.

 Migration

 A crime organization tried to sneak illegal Iranian immigrants through the Russian border.
 According to the Southeast Finland Border Guard District, if they succeeded, they would be smuggling 3-6 Iranians nearly every day.
 1979 Iranian Revolution also led to several Iranians moving to Finland.

 Demographics

-55.9% of Finnish Iranians are male and 44.1% are female.
+People born in Iran and living in Finland, according to Statistics Finland.

+People with Iranian citizenship living in Finland according to Statistics Finland.

+People with Persian as mother tongue living in Finland according to Statistics Finland.

 Society

 In January 2018, there was a protest held in Central Helsinki, in which 50 Iranians participated in.
 They wanted Iran to kick out the president Hassan Rouhani and the supreme leader Ali Khamenei.
-In August 2019, supporters of the People's Mujahedin of Iran held a protest rally in Finland against Iran's foreign minister Javad Zarif.

 28% of Iranians are employed, 18% are unemployed and 53% are outside the labour force.
 Of those inside the labour force, 61% are employed and 39% are unemployed.
 There are nearly 100 Iranian entrepreneurs.
 342 Iranian men are in a registered relationship with a Finnish woman, and 126 Iranian women are in a registered relationship with a Finnish man.